 Hence, when designing a concurrent shared-memory programming language, where one must choose what memory semantics to provide, there is a difficult tension to resolve.
 A strong model (such as sequential consistency) would be relatively easy for programmers to understand but hard to implement efficiently, because compiler optimisations will not always be sound and because expensive processor-specific memory fences (or other synchronisation instructions) will be needed to enforce ordering in the target hardware.
-A second alternative is to take a data-race-free (DRF) approach [Adve and Hill 1990], with an SC semantics but regarding programs containing races as undefined, relying on synchronisation from the implementations of lock and unlock (or, in C/C++11, certain atomic primitives).
-Precisely defining a satisfactory DRF programming language model is a technical challenge in itself, as witnessed by the complexities in establishing a Java memory model that admits all the intended optimisations [Pugh 2000; Manson et al. 2005; Cenciarelli et al. 2007; Ševčík and Aspinall 2008; Torlak et al. 2010], and the ongoing work on C/C++11 [Boehm and Adve 2008; Batty et al. 2011].
-When it comes to concurrent systems code and concurrent data structure libraries, however, for example as used in an OS kernel and in java.util.concurrent [Lea 1999], it seems that neither of the above are appropriate, and instead a weak model is essential.
+A second alternative is to take a data-race-free (DRF) approach [AH90], with an SC semantics but regarding programs containing races as undefined, relying on synchronisation from the implementations of lock and unlock (or, in C++0x, certain atomic primitives).
+Precisely defining a satisfactory DRF programming language model is a technical challenge in itself, as witnessed by the complexities in establishing a Java memory model that admits all the intended optimisations [Pug00; MPA05; CKS07; SA08; TVD10], and the ongoing work on C++0x [BA08; BOS+11].
+When it comes to concurrent systems code and concurrent data structure libraries, however, for example as used in an OS kernel and in java.util.concurrent [Lea99], it seems that neither of the above are appropriate, and instead a weak model is essential.
 Compiler optimisations are not the main issue here: these low-level algorithms often have little scope for optimisation, and their shared-memory accesses should be implemented exactly as expressed by the programmer.
 But for good performance it is essential that no unnecessary memory fences are introduced, and for understanding and reasoning about these subtle algorithms it is essential that the language has a clear semantics.
 Moreover, such algorithms are intrinsically racy.
-Such code is a small fraction of that in a large system, but may have a disproportionate effect on performance [Boehm 2005], as illustrated by an improvement to a Linux spinlock, where a one-instruction change to a non-SC primitive gave a 4% performance gain [Linux 1999].
-Recognising this, both Java and C/C++11 aim to provide a strong model for most programming but with low-level primitives for expert to take a mathematically rigorous and principled approach to relaxed-memory concurrency: to give mechanised semantics for source and target languages and to consider verified compilation between them.
-In the sequential setting, verified compilation has recently been shown to be feasible by Leroy et al.'s CompCert [Leroy 2009b; 2009c; Blazy and Leroy 2009].
-CompCert 1.5 [Leroy 2009a], our starting point, is a verified compiler from a sequential C-like language, Clight, to PowerPC and ARM assembly language1.
-In this paper, we consider verified compilation in the setting of concurrent programs with a realistic relaxed memory model.
+Such code is a small fraction of that in a large system, but may have a disproportionate effect on performance [Boe05], as illustrated by an improvement to a Linux spinlock, where a one-instruction change to a non-SC primitive gave a 4% performance gain [Lin99].
+Recognising this, both Java and C++0x aim to provide a strong model for most programming but with low-level primitives for expert use.

+In the face of all this intertwined semantic subtlety, of source language, target language, compilation between them, and the soundness of optimisations, it is essential to take a mathematically rigorous and principled approach to relaxed-memory concurrency: to give mechanised semantics for source and target languages and to consider verified (or verifying) compilation between them.
+In the sequential setting, verifying compilation has recently been shown to be feasible by Leroy et al.'s CompCert, a verifying compiler from a sequential C-like language, Clight, to PowerPC assembly language [Com09; Ler09a; Ler09b; BL09].
+In this paper, we consider verifying compilation in the setting of concurrent programs with a realistic relaxed memory model.